History of Crayola crayons: Changes 1958–1990

 The first changes to the No. 64 box were made in its first year of production, as Light Blue and Brilliant Rose were replaced by Turquoise Blue and Magenta.
 From then to 1990, no colors were replaced, although, in 1963, Flesh was formally renamed Peach, partially in response to the civil rights movement, the company said.
 Flesh had been known as Flesh Tint until 1949, and was called Pink Beige from 1956 to 1958.
 In 1962, the flesh-colored crayon was not featured in the commemorative box because Crayola felt it was insensitive.
 They recognized that not all skin tones are the same.

 The 1970s saw the introduction of Crayola's first specialty crayons, eight fluorescent colors designed to glow under black light.
+They were: Wild Watermelon (formerly Ultra Red), Outrageous Orange (formerly Ultra Orange), Atomic Tangerine (formerly Ultra Yellow), Laser Lemon (formerly Chartreuse), Screamin' Green (formerly Ultra Green), Blizzard Blue (formerly Ultra Blue), Shocking Pink (formerly Ultra Pink), and Razzle Dazzle Rose (formerly Hot Magenta).
 These were never added to the No. 64 box, but were available separately or in a special box of 72 crayons, typically packaged with activity books or crayon stands.
 Fabric crayons were introduced in 1980, as the Crayola brand continued to expand beyond regular drawing crayons.
 Colored pencils and markers followed.